 Will Traditional Advertising Work?

 As you can see, there are a few steps involved in creating a working marketing plan.
-You need to start with the logo and then expand from there.
+You need to start with the camping logo and then expand from there.
+Most of all you need to be dedicated and love what you do or customers won’t come.
+It’s all about being a people pleasure.
+So be one if you want your campsite to survive.
 Once you know who your ideal target market is, the rest will start to fall into place.
-You’ll need to set up a blog, a website, and some social media accounts, and then from there expand into traditional advertising.
-A combination of both should attract the customers that you need.